 Magnetometry with spins in diamond¶

 The magnetic moment of elementary particles is called spin.
 The energy of a spin is sensitive to the magnetic field because of the Zeeman interaction.
-This enables us to use spins as magnetic-field sensors.
-In this practicum, you will use a fluorescence microscope to measure the electron-spin resonance (ESR) of NV centers, and determine both the amplitude and direction of an external magnetic field from your measurements.
+This interaction enables us to use spins as magnetic-field sensors.
+In this practicum, you will use a fluorescence microscope to measure the electron-spin resonance (ESR) of NV centers, from which you will determine both the amplitude and direction of an applied magnetic field.

 Learning goals